hmalekn/engyne-integration/Node.js/AuthApp/README.md

 # Credentials to integrate with Sesamy platform:

 In order to integrate with Sesamy platform, an application should register on a Sesamy authentication platform and receive an application ID and a secret.
 The application owner should always keep these two secret on its server side.
 It would be a good idea to keep an encrypted version of them and decrypt them anytime you'd like to make a call.
-We have stored these two in [server.json](./server.son) file for this sample application.
+We have stored these two in [server.json](server.json) file for this sample application.
+Notice that the same file contains the link to the Sesamy application server.
+We will use that to make our web service calls.

 - Call an API to get the authentication payload and the QR code for it
 - Render the QR code on your login page